ordin-systems/zkyc-core/PROVENANCE.md

 ## Project continuity

 zKYC Core originated in the zKYC project and is credited jointly to Mike “Mizzy” Barrera and Monique Abrams.
-Mike served as the system architect for the agent identity and action-authority decision infrastructure.
 Canonical stewardship and publication responsibility transferred to ORDIN in 2026.

 ## Current canonical owner